-- These Certifications shall not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liability of that section.
-These Certifications shall not be deemed to be incorporated by reference into any filing under the Securities Act of 1933, as amended, or the Exchange Act, except to the extent that the registration statement specifically states that such Certifications are incorporated therein. - (b) The Company filed two reports on Form 8-K during the quarter for which this report is filed.
-The first such report was filed on April 19, 2004, and amended on June 3, 2004.
-It reported information under item 2 of Form 8-K, to the effect that the Company had acquired certain assets (predominantly automotive receivables) by purchase.
-The second such report was filed on May 10, 2004.
+- \ These Certifications shall not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liability of that section.
+These Certifications shall not be deemed to be incorporated by reference into any filing under the Securities Act of 1933, as amended, or the Exchange Act, except to the extent that the registration statement specifically states that such Certifications are incorporated therein. - (b) The Company filed one report on Form 8-K during the quarter for which this report is filed.
+Such report was filed on August 3, 2004.
 It reported information under item 12 of Form 8-K, to the effect that the Company had issued a quarterly earnings release.
 Pursuant to Item 7, the text of such release was attached as an exhibit.